Entomophagy in humans: Food security

 While more attention is needed to fully assess the potential of edible insects, they provide a natural source of essential nutrients, offering an opportunity to bridge the gap in protein consumption between poor and wealthy nations and also to lighten the ecological footprint.
 Many insects contain abundant stores of lysine, an amino acid deficient in the diets of many people who depend heavily on grain.
 Some argue that the combination of increasing land use pressure, climate change, and food grain shortages due to the use of maize as a biofuel feedstock will cause serious challenges for attempts to meet future protein demand.
+Women who manage, produce and sell toasted grasshoppers in the southern state of Oaxaca established a touchless market for their product during the Covid-19 pandemic.
+Their efforts were critical as rural populations in the state were often unable to access markets or afford the costs of other proteins.

 The first publication to suggest that edible insects could ease the problems of global food shortages was by Meyer-Rochow in 1975.
 Insects as food and feed have emerged as an especially relevant issue in the 21st century due to the rising cost of animal protein, food and feed insecurity, environmental pressures, population growth and increasing demand for protein among the middle classes.
-At the 2013 International Conference on Forests for Food Security and Nutrition, the Food and Agriculture Organization of the United Nations released a publication titled Edible insects - Future prospects for food and feed security describing the contribution of insects to food security.
+At the 2013 International Conference on Forests for Food Security and Nutrition, the Food and Agriculture Organization of the United Nations released a publication titled Edible insects – Future prospects for food and feed security describing the contribution of insects to food security.
 It shows the many traditional and potential new uses of insects for direct human consumption and the opportunities for and constraints to farming them for food and feed.
 It examines the body of research on issues such as insect nutrition and food safety, the use of insects as animal feed, and the processing and preservation of insects and their products.